gradientinstitute/ai-impact-control-panel/docs/report/majorcomponents.rst

 Inputs and outputs - Boundary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TODO
+The inputs to the boundary elicitation model are performance metrics for a
+reference (fallback) system; this may be a system (AI or not) that is currently
+in deployment, a hypothetical system or no system; and a set constraints or
+hard boundaries on performance metrics that are known a-priori.

+The outputs of the boundary elicitation engine are:

+* rounds of strategic choices presented to the user.
+These will be of the form
+  of asking of a generated system is preferable to the reference system
+  provided.
+* (after multiple iterations of choices) a set of requirements on the system
+  performance before the reference system must be fallen back to.
+* a descriptive record of the decision-process and the preferences provided by
+  the system owner for accountability purposes.

 Inputs and outputs - Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The inputs of the elicitation engine are performance metrics for each candidate model and additional scenario configuration parameters in a configuration file.
+The inputs of the deployment elicitation engine are performance metrics for each candidate model, a set of performance constraints is applicable, and additional scenario configuration parameters in a configuration file.

 The outputs of the deployment elicitation engine are: